joko100200/2dInducedMetric/README.md

 # 2dInducedMetric
  Calculates geodesics on 2d hypersurfaces.
-This code generates a uniform 2d flat mesh which is then implanted into 3d euclidean space based on three parmeterization functions.
+This code generates a uniform 2d flat mesh which is then implanted into 3d euclidean space based on three parmeterization functions.This code uses finite diffrence to calculate the partial derivatives.
 This code is written in fortran.
 ## How to run
  Have gfortran installed
  type in terminal